 In Dacorum, transport is responsible for around 45 per cent of the borough’s greenhouse gas emissions, with cars responsible for a third of emissions.
 To help tackle the climate emergency, reducing car use and increasing active travel (such as walking and cycling) will be crucial in order to lower our emissions and meet our net-zero targets.

-From 2030, the sale of new petrol and diesel vehicles will be banned.
+The sale of new petrol and diesel vehicles will be banned from 2035.
 Electric vehicles have zero tailpipe emissions, making them better not only for drastically helping to reduce emissions, but for improving our air quality, too.
 Another key benefit for owners is the savings on fuel and running costs.